ngcheukfai/ngcheukfai.github.io/_posts/2024-09-24-bahr-esseen-ineq.md

 ##### Reference

 *Von Bahr, B. E. N. G. T., and Carl-Gustav Esseen.
-"Inequalities for the rth absolute moment of a sum of random variables, 1? r?
-2."
+"Inequalities for the rth absolute moment of a sum of random variables, $$1\leq r\leq 2$$."
 The Annals of Mathematical Statistics (1965): 299-303.*